jlab-hep/localdb-docs/docs/accessor-n.md

 [  info  ]: ------------------------------
 ```

-The output of "Good connection!" means that the connection to Local DB is successful<br>
+The output of "Good connection!" means that the connection to Local DB is successful
 and the database access functions such as uploading and downloading data are available.

 #### Use with specifying a database config file